VOL. XCIV, NO. 247

 Should I choose Charles Schwab or Markets.com?

-Choose Charles Schwab if you need Zero-commission online trades for stocks and ETFs; options at $0.65 per contract., and thinkorswim® platform suite (desktop, web, mobile) plus Schwab Mobile, with extended 24/5 trading access to 1,100+ stocks and ETFs..
-Go with Markets.com if Multi-asset CFD coverage including forex, shares, commodities, indices, ETFs, bonds, and crypto (where permitted)., and Choice of platforms: proprietary web and mobile apps, MetaTrader 4/5 desktop, and full TradingView integration. better fits how you invest.
+Choose Charles Schwab if you need Zero-commission online trades for stocks and ETFs; options at $0.65 per contract and futures/futures options at $2.25 per contract., and thinkorswim® platform suite (desktop, web, mobile) plus Schwab Mobile, with extended 24/5 trading access to 1,100+ stocks and ETFs including the S&P 500 and Nasdaq 100..
+Go with Markets.com if Multi-asset CFD coverage including forex, shares, commodities, indices, ETFs, bonds, and crypto (where permitted)., and Choice of platforms: proprietary web and mobile apps, MetaTrader 4/5 desktop, and TradingView integration for CFD trading or UK spread betting where available. better fits how you invest.

 What asset classes do Charles Schwab and Markets.com cover?